igrafx/KNIME-Mining-connector/README.md

 ## License

-This Knime Extension is licensed under the MIT License.
+This Knime iGrafx Extension is licensed under the MIT License.
 See the [LICENSE](https://github.com/igrafx/KNIME-Mining-connector/blob/dev/LICENSE) file for more details.